ppy/osu-wiki/wiki/Tournaments/ATT/2021/en.md

 ![ATT 2021 logo](img/logo.jpg)

-The **Ausu!Taiko Tournament 2021** (**ATT 2021**) was a double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=NZ }:: [Sparxe](https://osu.ppy.sh/users/5750235).
+The **Ausu!Taiko Tournament 2021** (**ATT 2021**) was a double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=NZ }:: ::Sparxe::{ user-id=5750235 }.
 The tournament was restricted to players within the Southeast Asian countries only.
 It was the seventh instalment of the Ausu!Taiko Tournament.

 ## Tournament schedule